 'Soils define culture.
 Throughout history soil has defined human societies perhaps more strongly than any other single environmental variable.
 Its fertility defines our food, our population and our economy.
 Its colours define our art.
 Its organisms may define our health.
 Yet, the importance of soils in regulating human society is frequently overlooked'

-What if we start using positive terminologies and metaphors to celebrate the life-giving functions of soil?
+What if we start using positive terminologies and metaphors and redefine existing ones to celebrate the life-giving functions of soil?
 How can we cultivate sensitivity and acquire local knowledge about our soils?

 I am interested in comparing the self-organising systems of humans and soil to find a symbiosis through deep listening, conversation, play, and the formation of interspecies narratives through co-creation.
 A challenge of this work will be to create an interpretation of the soil biota without the projection of our own humanness and instead to understand these amazing organisms on their own terms.

 The main challenge I have faced in reading about climate change is that there are a LOT of regurgitated facts and quotes and this has blurred my lens of imagination, making it challenging to navigate.
 I am hopeful that by experimenting with storytelling, soil sounds/vibrations and the poetics of climate science will allow for people to engage in positive climate futures, allowing space for imagining a better future.

 What happens when we take holistic approaches to environmental action?
 ‘Fighting’ climate change becomes healing for planet and people.
 That is the hopeful vision I like the sound of, that is what this work is going to collectively explore.